4TUResearchData-Carpentries/workshop_notes/Lesson2.md

     git status
     true
     echo
-    # placeholder after the merge to fix these notes
+    # TOFIX placeholder for the last exercise